 Let me list you the stops that may be interesting on the Turquoise Trail.
 I begin in Tijeras and end in San Marcos.

 - You may like to see the Cibola National Forest in Tijeras, but I do not know how your timing is; maybe you can have a coffee in Molly’s Bar too.

 - In Cedar Crest, you can go to Talking Talons Thrift Shop.
 It is a second-hand store or bargain; you can go to RIBS – Hickory Smoked Pit Bar-BQ to have lunch.

 - At Sandia Park, you can visit the cable car that I have already mentioned.

-- Golden is one of the first cities in the gold fever west Mississippi.
+- Golden is one of the first cities in the gold fever, west Mississippi.
 You can see Henderson Store, a shop that sells handmade items by natives of fairly good quality.

 - You can see the Ghost Town Trading Post, the Gypsy Plaza, or the Madrid Old Coal Town Museum in Madrid.